aayush3009/INT-IDS-DataReduction/README.md

 Pipeline to reduce long-slit spectra taken using IDS on the Isaac Newton Telescope, La Palma

 ## Pre requisites
 This pipeline is based on Python 3, and works best in a Jupyter Notebook environment.
-Installation instructions for Jupyter Notebook can be found here: https://jupyter.org/install
+Installation instructions for Jupyter Notebook can be found here: https://jupyter.org/install.

-The following Python packages are needed for this pipeline to function
+The following Python packages are needed for this pipeline to function:
 - numpy
 - matplotlib
 - astropy